decentralized-identity/linked-vp/spec/spec.md

 _This section is non-normative_

-Since this specification is designed to publicly disclose verifiable data about a DID and its DID controller(s)/holder, privacy implications of the disclosure are important to consider.
-The publication of verifiable data about a DID is a voluntary decision by the DID controller(s)/holder and requires an update of the DID document that is under the control of the DID controller.
+Since this specification is designed to publicly disclose verifiable data about a DID and its DID controller(s)/[holder][holder], privacy implications of the disclosure are important to consider.
+The publication of verifiable data about a DID is a voluntary decision by the DID controller(s)/[holder][holder] and requires an update of the DID document that is under the control of the DID controller.
 Therefore, the publication of verifiable data is a user-centric decision and upholds the principles of Privacy by Design [PRIVACY-BY-DESIGN](#ref:PRIVACY-BY-DESIGN).

-Outside of this specification and these privacy considerations is the publication of verifiable data about the holder's DID by a third-party, for example by an issuer or verifier.
+Outside of this specification and these privacy considerations is the publication of verifiable data about the [holder's][holder] DID by a third-party, for example by an [issuer][issuer] or [verifier][verifier].

 ### Spectrum of Privacy